When I started Indiahikes, I wanted trekking to be a transformative experience—an experience that would affect our mind, body, and spirit.

 3. We protect the environment

 The third principle of the spirit of trekking is to protect the environment.
 This means being mindful when using resources such as water and fuel.
 It also means properly disposing of waste.
-As trekkers, we are responsible for minimising our impact and leaving the mountains better than we found them.
+As trekkers, we are responsible for minimising our impact and leaving the mountains better.

 Very early in my trekking life, a fellow trekker forced me to carry back all my trash.
 I used to burn them earlier.
+I imagined that burning was taking care of the trash.
+I was wrong.
+I was polluting the atmosphere and leaving a lot of unburnt debris behind.
 It made me realise the impact of human activities on nature.
 It made me more aware of my actions and their environmental effects.
 It made me want to do better and be more responsible.

-I see our trekking trails getting impacted by trekking.
-Wrappers, aluminium foil, alcohol bottles, and sanitary napkins strew trails.
+Modern trekking is changing our trails.
+Wrappers, aluminium foil, alcohol bottles, and sanitary napkins are all over our treks.
 I anguish every day about the amount of litter left behind.

-I went on the Deoriatal Chandrashila trek.
-Where no one could see, there was a hillside full of trash.
+A few years ago, I was on the Deoriatal Chandrashila trek.
+Around a bend, where no one could see, there was a hillside full of trash.
 It was like a landfill.
+It horrified me.

-The Khullara campsite on the Kuari Pass trek was shut down recently because of excessive litter.
+A few months ago, the Khullara campsite on the Kuari Pass trek was shut down because of excessive litter.
+For no fault of ours, a beautiful camp was inaccessible.
+I was angry and upset.

 At Indiahikes, we want to be sustainable trekkers.
-We carry an eco-bag around our waists to pick up litter from the trail.
-We segregate this waste.
+That’s why we carry an eco-bag around our waists to pick up litter from the trail.
+Further, we segregate this waste.
 We undo the damage others have done.
 It is our way of preserving our environment.

 Being sustainable on our treks has impacted my personal life as well.
-At home, we have significantly reduced buying packaged goods.
-We take our dabbas to restaurants.
+At home, we have significantly reduced our consumption of packaged goods.
+When we want takeout food from a restaurant, we do that in our stainless steel dabbas.
 I have consciously moved towards leading a very minimalistic lifestyle.
-We focus on reducing our consumption.
 It feels more fulfilling.
 It allows me to actively contribute towards preserving our environment.

 Sustainable trekking helps reduce the impact on the environment.
 It promotes conservation efforts.
-By doing this, we make sure that future generations can also appreciate the natural beauty of our treks.
+Doing so ensures that our future generations can experience the same beauty we have on our treks.

 4. We are self-sufficient

-I do not find it respectful to expect others to do our work for us.
+Self-sufficiency also means that we do not expect others to do our work.
+Some trekkers expect our helpers to clean their dishes or set up their tents.
+It bothers me greatly.
 It's better to be able to do things ourselves and not treat others like they are there to serve us.

 5. We are supportive